MatthijsKamstra/haxenode/haxe/quick-install.md

 ![](http://haxedevelop.org/img/haxedevelop-interface.jpg)

-On the homepage of [HaxeDevelop](http://www.haxedevelop.org) find the button called "Download" (its right in your face, big button).
+On the homepage of [HaxeDevelop](http://www.haxedevelop.org) find the button called "Download" (its right in your face, a big button).

 - Download
 - And install